Luciano Spalletti: Zenit

-After three trophy-less seasons, Spalletti was sacked on 10 March 2014.
+After two trophy-less seasons, Spalletti was sacked on 10 March 2014.

 Return to Roma

 Spalletti was appointed manager of Roma for his second spell on 13 January 2016, after ex-manager Rudi Garcia was sacked due to poor team performances.
-On 21 February, Francesco Totti publicly criticised Spalletti due to his own lack of playing-time since returning from injury.
-As a result, Totti was dropped by Spalletti for Roma's 5–0 win over Palermo, with the decision causing an uproar among fans and the media.
+On 21 February, Francesco Totti publicly criticized Spalletti due to his own lack of playing-time since returning from injury.
+As a result, Spalletti dropped Totti for Roma's 5–0 win over Palermo, causing an uproar among fans and the media.
 After their initial disagreements, Spalletti began to use Totti as an immediate impact substitute, which proved to be an effective decision, as Totti rediscovered his form and contributed with four goals and an assist after coming off the bench in five consecutive Serie A matches.
-As a result, Spalletti was able to lead Roma from a mid-table spot to a second-place finish in Serie A, clinching the Champions League play-off spot.
+As a result, Spalletti was able to lead Roma from a mid-table spot to a third-place finish in Serie A, clinching the Champions League play-off spot.

 On 30 May 2017, two days after finishing the 2016–17 season in second place, Roma confirmed Spalletti had decided to leave the club by mutual consent.
 During his second stint with Roma, the team qualified for the Champions League for two consecutive seasons.

 Inter Milan

 On 9 June 2017, Spalletti was confirmed as the new manager of Inter after signing a two-year contract.
 This came after he travelled to Nanjing, China, to hold talks with Zhang Jindong, managing director of Suning Holdings Group, majority owner of Inter.

 On 29 July, Spalletti won the International Champions Cup friendly tournament in Singapore after defeating Lyon, Bayern Munich and Chelsea.
 On 20 August, Spalletti won his first league match with Inter after defeating Fiorentina 3–0 at the San Siro.
 On 26 August, he won his second match with Inter against his former club Roma, 1–3.
-On 3 December, Inter took first place, after 12 victories and 3 draws, with a 5–0 win over Chievo Verona.
+On 3 December, Inter took first place, after twelve victories and three draws, with a 5–0 win over Chievo Verona.
 Inter retained their first place after a 0–0 draw against Juventus, thus becoming the only Italian team still undefeated after the first 16 weeks.

-On 20 May 2018, at their last game of the season, Inter defeated Lazio 2–3 to finish the league in fourth place and therefore qualify for the UEFA Champions League for the first time in six years.
+On 20 May 2018, at their last game of the season, Inter defeated Lazio 2–3 to finish the league in fourth place, and therefore qualify for the UEFA Champions League for the first time in six years.
 In August 2018, the club extended the contract of Spalletti, adding two more years to 2021.

-In the 2018–19 season the club again secured a hard-fought UEFA Champions League finish on the last day of the competition.
+In the 2018–19 season, the club again secured a hard-fought UEFA Champions League finish on the last day of the competition.
 However, Spalletti was sacked on 30 May 2019, following speculation of his future.